 "I knew I wanted to become a teacher during high school and college after volunteering in classrooms and seeing the lack of joy and excitement and wanted to change that," she said.
-"And I decided to run for the school board, because I have always had an interest in education, have always wanted to make things better for the students, and I saw the opportunity to do so in our district."

 She has been a classroom volunteer and a member of the Parent Teacher Organization at Jeremy Ranch, where she also serves on the School Community Council.
 While Nirula enjoys being on the council, she said she prefers working in classrooms with students and misses being a teacher.

 Her background in education would be helpful on the school board, she said, because school employees are not allowed to serve on the board.
 Because of that, she believes the educational voice can sometimes get lost in the decision-making process.